AntimaDwivedi/Accident-Prone-Situation-Prediction-of-Vehicle-Using-Machine-Learning-Approaches/README.md

 their respective thresholds in the form of discrete values.
 We have collected **more than 2000 instances** of data from the real-time observation and checked the accident-prone probability on that dataset with the help of a machine learning algorithm.<br><br>

-The accuracy of machine learning models, based on these values shall help us in evaluating the features that must be present in an accident prevention system inside a car cabin.
+#### The accuracy of machine learning models, based on these values shall help us in evaluating the features that must be present in an accident prevention system inside a car cabin. ####

-###  Data Procurement and Processing  ###
+##  Data Procurement and Processing  ##
 Owing to the novelty of our work, limited datasets were available in the field of accident detection using researched features, so we extracted the features that will be focussed in this study by using certain programmed detection techniques.
 Over 2,000 instances of all such features were calculated by simulating an automobile cabin environment and obtaining the value of all features for 4 different drivers, 1 male, and 4 female test subjects.
 All data collection and processing procedures described in this work were implemented in Python by the authors.
 These features may be stated as follows:
-1. **EYE ASPECT RATIO:** Contains the values of percentage of eye-opened of the driver.
+1. **EYE ASPECT RATIO:** Contains the values of the percentage of eye-opened by the driver.
 2. **MOUTH OPEN RATIO:** Contains the values of mouth opened and duration of mouth opening of the driver.
 3. **PULSE_VAL:** Contains the pulse value of the driver. <br>